rpythoud/datapros2023/index.md

 The P-value being extremely small (in this case, approximately 2.83e-19) is a strong indication to reject the null hypothesis meaning there is indeed a strong implied difference for actors with higher number of movies featured in.

+We can perform the same kind of analysis but with respect to the Career Length of actors instead of the total number of movies they featured in.
+Furthermore, we'll aggregate the data by average weighted rating instead of box office revenues.
+This time, we present the results in an interactive plot, where each position of the slider corresponds to a different movie group, enabling users to observe not only how the density of average box office revenue varies but also the distribution of weighted average ratings within each group.
+This dual focus on both average box office revenue and weighted ratings offers a comprehensive view of an actor's filmography.

+{% include marko_interactive.html %}

 ### 10:30-11:00 Topic analysis, summaries processing | Speaker: Dusan